 Arlo Pro 2 vs. Arlo Q vs. Arlo Q Plus

 There are a lot of similarities between these cameras.
-They all share the highly customizable recording features, viewing angles, video quality, mobile app and so on.
+They all share highly customizable recording features, viewing angles, video quality, mobile app, and so on.

 Arlo Q vs. Arlo Q Plus

-The Arlo Q is a straight forward, plug-in Wi-Fi security camera — you need to place it near a power outlet.
+The Arlo Q is a straightforward, plug-in Wi-Fi security camera -- you need to place it near a power outlet.
 It includes a power adapter and a 7-foot long power cable.
-It uses standard micro-USB cable so you can buy a longer aftermarket one when need be.
+It uses a standard micro-USB cable, so you can buy a longer aftermarket one when need be.

 The Q is not weatherproof.
 You need to place it under a roof.